 In this day and age, personal data is a currency that allows obtaining better value and quality of products or services.
 While this seems like a reasonable deal for many, there is a growing internet audience that rightfully chooses not to bargain with their private data.

-For these very reasons, this article aims to broaden one’s knowledge of what an IP address can reveal.
+In this article, you will learn what an IP address can reveal.
 We will discuss how to hide IP addresses and what benefits staying anonymous online brings you.
 Also, would an online business hide their IP address?
 Of course, companies invest in brand protection but would they hide their websites IP address from the public?
-Stay tuned and find out answers below.
+Stay tuned and find the answers below.